ScoutSG/scout-competitions/README.md

 ## Tech Stack

-Scout is built with NextJS, Prisma, Chakra UI and the Telegram API.
+Scout is built with NextJS, Prisma, Typescript, Chakra UI and the Telegram API.